 Looking closer at the data

-Set up your view in a way that it is easy to see as much information as possible.
-Have a quick look at the differences between where the dabc,eabc and the pgbound line up.
+Set up your view in a way that it is easy to see as much information as possible around Prince George (HINT: Can you select a layer that fits the extent of PG…?)
+Have a quick look at the differences between where the dabc,eabc and the pgbound layers line up on the perimeter of the City limits.

-- Do all three line up – do any line up? (does this discrepancy ring a bell).
-We will be going over this more in the lab next week as well).
+- Do all three line up – do any line up? (does this discrepancy remind you of other occasions where data did not “fit” each other).
+We will be going over this more in the lab next week as well.

 - Does it look like we can compare the spatial information (boundaries) from Enumeration Areas with the Dissemination Areas (Does it work in some areas)?